Green Tea for Yeast Infection? Good or Bad?

 In addition, it is important to focus on improving immune system health so that the body is better able to fight off the infection.

-Some people use green tea for yeast infection.
-Green tea can be useful during a Candida cleanse for several reasons.
+Some people do use green tea for yeast infection, though it is unlikely that using green tea for yeast infection will be enough to treat the infection.
+It may, however, be useful during a Candida cleanse for several reasons.

 Research on green tea has also found that it has powerful antibacterial and antifungal properties, which may assist in getting rid of Candida overgrowth.

 Studies have found that green tea appears to be particularly effective against oral thrush, also known as oral candidiasis, a Candida infection of the mouth.

 However, green tea does not appear to be as effective as other antifungal alternatives for treating Candida infections in the gut.
 Nevertheless, green tea may still be supportive of other Candida treatments.
 In addition, since it is naturally sugar-free, we recommend green tea over sugary beverages while on the Candida diet without causing any issues.

 Green tea is also a bitter herb, especially when consumed as matcha, a high-grade green tea ground into powdered form.
 These bitter properties may stimulate bile production and can have a beneficial effect on liver health.
 In addition, the antioxidants in green tea may also benefit the liver, making it another reason why it can be helpful to use green tea for Candida.

 Green tea's liver benefits are helpful as the liver is responsible for many different tasks in the body, including neutralizing and eliminating toxins that we consume.
 Candida cells die during a Candida detox; they release all the noxious substances they contain, including numerous toxins such as ethanol, uric acid, and acetaldehyde.